UB-Quantic/Transmon-Operative-System/Ad Hoc Labber Driver for Single Qubit_Qutrit control/SingleQubit_Control_Externaly_Importable_Pulse_Seq/README.md

 - One may continue using this drivers as the good old SingleQubit_Signal_Generator by unchecking the "Import pulse sequence from external file" option in the driver config window.

-- If you instead wish to import pulses externaly, then there are three options:
+- If you instead wish to import pulses externally, then there are three options:

-  > Ignore the pulses outputed by the SingleQubit_Signal_Generator options in the config window and just output the array info imported externally.
+  > Ignore the pulses outputted by the SingleQubit_Signal_Generator options in the config window and just output the array info imported externally.
 For that, check the box in the window that says "Ignore the pulses designed by the driver and output the ones of the .txt"